The sixth Painleve transcendent and uniformization of algebraic curves: Remarks on Abelian integrals and equations on tori

-and therefore the global monodromy $\G_\mathfrak{u}$ is an index two 2-generated subgroup of Heun--Ap\'ery's one $\G_s$ described in Theorem~9.
-By construction, the solution $\mathfrak{u}(\tau)$ to equation \eqref{U} is an additively automorphic and globally single-valued analytic function on $\mathbb{H}^+$.
-An explicit representation to $\mathfrak{u}(\tau)$ is in fact the latter formula
+and therefore the global monodromy $\G_\mathfrak{u}$ is an index two 2-generated subgroup of Heun--Ap\'ery's one $\G_s$ described in Theorem~\ref{T9}.
+By construction, solution to Eq.~\eqref{U} should be sought-for as an additively automorphic and globally single-valued analytic function on $\Hp$.
+Partially, an explicit representation to $\mathfrak{u}(\tau)$ is in fact the latter formula

 Remembering now that $s=z^2$, we may write an equivalent of substitution \eqref{subs}: